Amazon Mechanical Turk: Artistic works

-In addition to receiving growing interest from the social sciences, MTurk has also been used as a tool for artistic creation.
-One of the first artists to work with Mechanical Turk was xtine burrough, with The Mechanical Olympics (2008), Endless Om (2015) and Mediations on Digital Labor (2015).
-Other work was artist Aaron Koblin's Ten Thousand Cents (2008).
+MTurk has also been used as a tool for artistic creation.
+One of the first artists to work with Mechanical Turk was xtine burrough, with The Mechanical Olympics (2008), Endless Om (2015), and Mediations on Digital Labor (2015).
+Another work was artist Aaron Koblin's Ten Thousand Cents (2008).

 Third-party programming

-Programmers have developed various browser extensions and scripts designed to simplify the process of completing jobs.
+Programmers have developed browser extensions and scripts designed to simplify the process of completing jobs.
 Amazon has stated that they disapprove of scripts that completely automate the process and preclude the human element.
-This is because of the concern that the task completion process - e.g. answering a survey - could be gamed with random responses, and the resultant collected data could be worthless.
+This is because of the concern that the task completion process—e.g. answering a survey—could be gamed with random responses, and the resultant collected data could be worthless.
 Accounts using so-called automated bots have been banned.
-There are services that extend the capabilities to MTurk.

 API

-Amazon makes available an application programming interface (API) to give users another access point into the MTurk system.
-The MTurk API lets a programmer access numerous aspects of MTurk like submitting jobs, retrieving completed work, and approving or rejecting that work.
+Amazon makes available an application programming interface (API) for the MTurk system.
+The MTurk API lets a programmer submit jobs, retrieve completed work, and approve or reject that work.
 In 2017, Amazon launched support for AWS Software Development Kits (SDK), allowing for nine new SDKs available to MTurk Users.
-MTurk is accessible via API from the following languages: Python, JavaScript, Java, .NET, Go, Ruby, PHP or C++.
+MTurk is accessible via API from the following languages: Python, JavaScript, Java, .NET, Go, Ruby, PHP, or C++.
 Web sites and web services can use the API to integrate MTurk work into other web applications, providing users with alternatives to the interface Amazon has built for these functions.

 Use case examples

 Processing photos / videos

 Amazon Mechanical Turk provides a platform for processing images, a task well-suited to human intelligence.
-Requesters have created tasks asking workers to label objects found in an image, select the most relevant picture in a group of pictures, screen inappropriate content, and classify objects in satellite images.
-Also, crowdworkers have completed tasks of digitizing text from images such as scanned forms filled out by hand.
+Requesters have created tasks that ask workers to label objects found in an image, select the most relevant picture in a group of pictures, screen inappropriate content, classify objects in satellite images, or digitize text from images such as scanned forms filled out by hand.

 Data cleaning / verification

 Companies with large online catalogues use Mechanical Turk to identify duplicates and verify details of item entries.
-Some examples of fixing duplicates are identifying and removing duplicates in yellow pages directory listings and online product catalog entries.
-Examples of verifying details include checking restaurant details (e.g. phone number and hours) and finding contact information from web pages (e.g. author name and email).
+For example: removing duplicates in yellow pages directory listings, checking restaurant details (e.g. phone number and hours), and finding contact information from web pages (e.g. author name and email).

 Information collection

-Diversification and scale of personnel of Mechanical Turk allow collecting an amount of information that would be difficult outside of a crowd platform.
+Diversification and scale of personnel of Mechanical Turk allow collecting information at a large scale, which would be difficult outside of a crowd platform.
 Mechanical Turk allows Requesters to amass a large number of responses to various types of surveys, from basic demographics to academic research.
-Other uses include writing comments, descriptions and blog entries to websites and searching data elements or specific fields in large government and legal documents.
+Other uses include writing comments, descriptions, and blog entries to websites and searching data elements or specific fields in large government and legal documents.